25 Little Sex Mistakes You Don’t Realize You’re Making

 Taking a rejection of sex as a rejection of you

-When one person is in the mood and the other isn’t, it’s easy for the amorous partner to feel cruelly rejected.
+When one person is in the mood and the other isn’t, it’s easy for the amorous partner to feel rejected.
 Yet it’s more likely their partner doesn’t mean “no, not you” but rather “no, not now but later,” says Erika Boissiere, a licensed marriage and family therapist and founder of The Relationship Institute of San Francisco.
 “Think of it like going to lunch.
 If your partner says they’re not hungry do you wail ‘You always say no’ when I ask you to lunch?” she says.
-“More likely you’d say ‘Do you want to go another time?’”
+“More likely you’d say ‘Do you want to go another time?'”
 Don’t jump to all-or-nothing thinking and try not to take it personally.
-Then check out these silent signs you have intimacy issues.

 Using the golden rule during sex